What ENS Integration For Domain Names Means

 Before beginning your ENS Integration, you’ll first want to make sure your account is set to BETA USER.
 You can do this by going to USER INFO – EDIT – BETA USER:

 This not only enables the ENS integration, it also gives you access to our new version of DNSSEC support (Set-and-Forget DNSSEC™) ENS requires functional DNSSEC to be in place on your domain before you try claiming it on the blockchain.
-Our first version of DNSSEC would also work, after your DS records go live, but that’s a manual process.
+The domain must registered through easyDNS for the DNSSEC to work.

 The new DNSSEC system is one-click and does everything, including DS record insertion.
 You can read more about the new DNSSEC HERE, but you don’t have to worry about it too much for ENS integration because our wizard does it automatically anyway.